Quantum spin Hall effect protected by spin U(1) quasisymmetry

-\textbf{Introduction.$-$}Two-dimensional (2D) quantum spin Hall (QSH) insulators manifest a plateau of spin Hall conductance (SHC) with a nearly quantized value inside the energy gap of the bulk.
-They have triggered the recent prosperity of topological phases of matter and topological electronics owing to their promising potential dissipationless spin transports \cite{QSH_gra,Z2_2005,ZSC_Science2006,HgTe_exp1,TI_RMP2010,TI_RMP2011,InAs_exp,SOT}.
+$Introduction.\quad$Two-dimensional (2D) quantum spin Hall (QSH) insulators manifest a plateau of spin Hall conductance (SHC) with a nearly quantized value inside the energy gap of the bulk \cite{QSH_gra,QSH_SCZ}.
+They have triggered the recent prosperity of topological phases of matter and topological electronics owing to their promising potential dissipationless spin transports and broad impact across diverse fields \cite{ZSC_Science2006,HgTe_exp1,TI_RMP2010,TI_RMP2011,InAs_exp,SOT,SC_1,transistor,thermo,nonlinear}.
 Conventional QSH insulators are diagnosed by a nontrivial $Z_{2}$ index as the symmetry indicator, protected by time-reversal symmetry (TRS) \cite{Z2_2005}, and are expected to exhibit quantized SHC.
-However, it has come to light recently that certain $Z_{2}=1$ QSH insulators manifest significant deviations from the expected quantized value $ne/2\pi$, where $n$ is an integer and $e$ stands for electron charge \cite{WTe2_NP2,WTe2_science,WTe2_prx,SHC_prb2019}.
-More intriguingly, experiments have observed two pairs of helical edge states and near-quantized conductance in twisted bilayer WSe$_{2}$ within the $Z_{2}=0$ regime \cite{twist_arxiv1,twist_arxiv2}.
+However, it has come to light recently that certain $Z_{2}=1$ QSH insulators manifest significant deviations from the expected quantized value $ne/2\pi$ with $n$ being an integer and $e$ denoting the electron charge \cite{WTe2_NP2,WTe2_science,WTe2_prx,SHC_prb2019}, with the underlying reasons being discussed through both intrinsic \cite{WTe2_prx,SHC_prb2019,WTe2_canted,WTe2_nl} and extrinsic \cite{ex1,ex2,ex3,ex4} mechanisms.
+More intriguingly, experiments have observed the near-double-quantized conductance in twisted bilayer WSe$_{2}$ and MoTe$_{2}$ within the $Z_{2}=0$ regime \cite{twist_arxiv1,twist_arxiv2}.
 In addition, recent observations also reveal the helical edge state in antiferromagnetic FeSe monolayer \cite{FeSe_NM,FeSe_nl}.
-These findings indicate that while the $Z_{2}$ index and gapless edge states are destroyed by spin mixing, the QSH effects may not be severely affected.
+These findings indicate that the QSH effects can persist even in the absence of a nontrivial $Z_{2}$.